kevbite/kevbite.github.io/_posts/2018-08-13-build-and-releasing-with-vsts-for-multiple-aws-serverless-stacks.md

 ###### AWS Lambda .NET Core Deployment

-Next we'll create a AWS Lambda deployment task that will fill-in the rest of the serverless.template and then push it to CloudFormation with our code to create us a new CloudFormation stack.
+Next we will create a AWS Lambda deployment task that will fill-in the rest of the serverless.template and then push it to CloudFormation with our code to create us a new CloudFormation stack.

 Select the _AWS Credentials_ you wish to use for this deployment, note that these will have to have the correct permissions within AWS to create all the given resources required by CloudFormation.